Midcoast

-The Midcoast is a region of the U.S. state of Maine that encompasses the coastal counties of Knox, Lincoln, and Sagadahoc; most of Waldo and a portion of Cumberland County.
-Extending from Brunswick northward to Belfast, the region represents one of Maine's most historically significant and economically vital areas.
+The Midcoast is a region of the U.S. state of Maine that includes the coastal counties of Knox, Lincoln, and Sagadahoc; most of Waldo and a small portion of Cumberland County.
+The region generally starts at Brunswick and extends north to Belfast The Midcoast is a popular tourist destination, and many people own summer homes in the region.
+The area includes much of Maine's rock-bound coast.